MicrosoftDocs/learn/learn-pr/communication-services/send-sms/includes/2-create-communication-services-account.md

 1. Specify your subscription, resource group, geography, and the name of your Communication Services resource.

-1. When your resource has been created, select your Communication Services resource within the Azure Portal and navigate to the Phone Numbers blade.
+1. When your resource has been created, select your Communication Services resource within the Azure portal and navigate to the Phone Numbers blade.

 1. Select the **Get** button to launch the phone number provisioning wizard.
 Be sure to enable the SMS capability for your phone number while provisioning.